Ukrainian collaboration with Nazi Germany: Occupation

 According to Timothy Snyder, "something that is never said, because it's inconvenient for precisely everyone, is that more Ukrainian Communists collaborated with the Germans, than did Ukrainian nationalists."
 Snyder also points out that very many of those who collaborated with the German occupation also collaborated with the Soviet policies in the 1930s.

-The Holocaust
+Holocaust

-The atrocities against Jews during the Holocaust in Ukraine started within a few days of the beginning of the Nazi occupation.
-There are indications that the Ukrainian Auxiliary Police, formed on 20 August 1941, was used in the roundup of Jews for the Babi Yar massacre, and in other massacres in cities and towns of modern-day Ukraine, such as Stepan, Lviv, Lutsk, and Zhytomyr.
-On 1 September 1941, Nazi-sponsored Ukrainian newspaper Volhyn wrote: "The element that settled our cities (Jews)... must disappear completely from our cities.
-The Jewish problem is already in the process of being solved."
+The elimination of Jews during the Holocaust in Ukraine started within a few days of the beginning of the Nazi occupation.
+The Ukrainian Auxiliary Police, which formed mid August 1941, assisted by Einsatzgruppen C, and Police battalions rounded up Jews and undesirables for the Babi Yar massacre, as well as other later massacres in cities and towns of modern-day Ukraine, such as Kolky, Stepan, Lviv, Lutsk, and Zhytomyr.

+During this period, on 1 September 1941, the Nazi-sponsored Ukrainian newspaper Volhyn wrote, in an article titled Zavoiovuimo misto" (Let's Conquer the City):